 I lived in university accommodation which was really fabulous.
 Student accommodation provided by the University is really good.
 I met friends from different countries and we shared our cultures, food and had lots of fun.
 Milind Joshi

-Study Abroad and Erasmus students can apply for a single semester contract or a full year (39 weeks) contract.
-The dates of these contracts are:
+Study Abroad and Erasmus students can apply for a single semester contract or a full year contract.
+The contract dates for 2021-22 are to be confirmed.
+As a guide, the contract dates for 2020-21 are listed below:

 Full Year: Monday 14 September 2020 - Saturday 12 June 2021